The risk matrix has served its purpose but falls well short of the data-driven business requirements of today. Enter the Risk & Value Framework.

 Now that we have a rational and consistent way to assign a value to every risk, benefit, cost and another measure that an organization values, the value framework can be used to assess every investment the same way.

-The risk matrix is a great tool for rapid risk qualification, but it cannot be used effectively to make risk and value-based decisions.
+The risk and value matrix is a great tool for rapid risk qualification, but it cannot be used effectively to make true risk and value-based decisions.
 More information is required.

 Organisations today need to:

-Differentiate large volumes of risk, and risks with extremely small likelihoods
+Differentiate large volumes of risk, risks with extremely small likelihoods, and risks across different categories with different weightings.

 - Evaluate and totalize multiple risks